Share this

 Effective

-• Insecticides must contact aphids to be effective.
+• Insecticides must contact azalea lace bugs to be effective.
 Thorough coverage of leaves and stems is required.

 • Use preventive measures for best results.